top of page

 Conclusion

 Pediatric ME/CFS is not rare.
 It is systematically invisible.
-With up to 3 million U.S. youth and 20 million globally affected, the absence of pediatric-specific diagnostic tools has delayed recognition, misclassified symptoms, and harmed families.
+With an estimated up to 3 million children and adolescents in the United States and 20 million globally meeting diagnostic criteria, the absence of pediatric-specific diagnostic infrastructure has delayed recognition, distorted symptom interpretation, and disrupted developmental trajectories for countless families (Jason et al., 2020; Komaroff & Lipkin, 2021).

 References

-13. CDC (2023).
+13. Centers for Disease Control and Prevention.
+(2023).
 ME/CFS prevalence estimates, United States.
-Centers for Disease Control and Prevention.

 Author’s Note: